wp-plugins/powerpress/readme.txt

 == Installation ==
+To install Blubrry PowerPress manually, follow these steps:
 1. Copy the entire directory from the downloaded zip file into the /wp-content/plugins/ folder.
 2. Activate the "Blubrry PowerPress" plugin in the Plugin Management page.
 3. Configure your Blubrry PowerPress by going to the **Settings** > **Blubrry PowerPress** page.

 == Screenshots ==
 1. Add podcast episode, found within the edit post screen
 2. Cross section of Blubrry PowerPress Feed settings page (Advanced Mode)